rusili/AC-Android/lessons/arrays-arraylists/README.md

 - index vs. value;

 ## Exercise:
  1) Create an array of Movie objects, which will store your top favorite movies.
-You will need to create a Java class for the movie object, which at a minimum should have a String variable as its name or title field.
+You will need to create a Java class for the movie object, which at a minimum should have a String variable as its title field.

  2) Print the names of the items in your favoriteMovies array in reverse.